Blog

 Limited Flow Rates

-It’s understandable that some may find the initial cost of a tankless water heater off-putting.
-In fact, it can cost three times as much to purchase and install a tankless water heater compared to a traditional storage-tank water heater.
+It’s understandable that some homeowners find the initial cost of a tankless water heater off-putting.
+Purchasing and installing a tankless system can cost considerably more upfront than installing a traditional storage-tank water heater.

 Installing and Maintaining a Tankless Water Heater